Hostile Takeover

 Uzi resisted.
 Of course Uzi resisted!
 What else were you supposed to do, when your cover had been blown and you were captured by the enemy, your systems invaded as they poised to tear secrets right out of your database?

-Well, “secrets.”
-J – no, the murder drone – had already figured out Uzi was a worker.
-Miraculous (and a bit hilarious, let’s be real) that Uzi had carried that bit so far.
+Well, ‘secrets.’
+J — no, the murder drone — had already pretty much figured out Uzi was a worker.
+Miraculous (and a bit hilarious, let’s be real) that she had carried that bit so far.
 Still, what more could the murder drone discover in Uzi’s memory database?
 Her stupid crushes?
 The poetry she should have burned?
 All of Lizzy and Doll’s worst attacks, the ones that actually hurt?

-Would a murder drone even understand any of that?
-Though, thinking of J seeing the bullying… that twisted something inside Uzi.
-Would she think Uzi deserved it?
-If J’s hair was any indication, the murder drone might share the cheerleaders’ shallow vanity, and there was something about the popular drones that always seemed to get bots on their side, no matter what.
+Would a killer robot even understand any of that?
+Though, thinking of J seeing the bullying… that twisted something inside the goth.
+Would J think Uzi deserved it?
+If those pig-tails were any indication, the murder drone probably shared the cheerleaders’ shallow vanity, and something about the popular drones that always seemed to get bots on their side, no matter what.

 High school is cutthroat enough a murder drone would fit right in, she thought.